rien333/numbersense-vae/thesis/README.md

-    especially useful for dealing with minority classes that are inherently more difficult (or "costly") to classify correctly, as optimisation towards easier classes could minimize cost even in quantitatively balanced datasets, if the easier classes for example require lesser representational resources of the learning model.
+    especially useful for dealing with minority classes that are inherently more difficult (or "costly") to classify correctly, as optimisation towards easier classes could minimize cost even in quantitatively balanced datasets if the easier classes for example require lesser representational resources of the learning model.

 An ensemble of techniques was used to tackle the class imbalance in the